On the time consistency of collective preferences: Setup and Aggregation

 A characterization of the value function is given in the following proposition.
-For detailed proofs, see \cite{danalevan90} and \cite{lucasstokey84}.\footnote{See also \cite{duranlevan00} for some results that are particularly useful for the case where returns are unbounded.}
+For detailed proofs, see \citet[Theorem 3]{lucasstokey84} and Section 4 in \citet{danalevan90}.
+Also, \cite{duranlevan00} contains results that are particularly useful for the case where returns are unbounded.